 - 1) institutional customers,

 - 2) retail customers,

 - 3) treasury and investment activity,

+- 4) brokerage activity,

-- 4) other (not allocated to individual segments).
+- 5) other (not allocated to individual segments).

-The Bank does not conduct geographically diversified business.
-A detailed description of principles for segment reporting can be found in Note 49.
+The BOŚ Group does not conduct geographically diversified business.
+A detailed description of the reporting policy by operating segments can be found in Note 48.

-3.6.
+2.7.
 Measurement of items denominated in foreign currencies